numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 ## Installing the Docker and Building the Image

 Once we have logged into the instance, we need to install the docker with the NVidia runtime.
-If you are using the CentOS image in the example above, then use `yum` as shown:
+Since we are using the CentOS image on our VM, we can use use `yum` as shown:

 ```shell
 $ distribution=$(. /etc/os-release;echo $ID$VERSION_ID)